 PSYC 4991 Directed Study Research [4 SH course]

 This course offers students the opportunity to participate in the conduct of empirical research in an active research laboratory.
 The experience typically involves working on a laboratory or field-based research project under the supervision of a faculty member in the Department.
 A research paper, oral presentation, or poster presentation of the student’s work is required.
 Specific areas and interests of faculty research are available in the Research section of this website.
+For psychology majors, one completed semester of PSYC 4991 can be used to fulfill one lab course requirement.
+Any subsequent enrollments in PSYC 4991 can be counted as either psychology electives or university electives.

 Before registering for a given semester, interested students need to contact and meet with the faculty member (or designated lab representative, listed in parentheses) in question about the possibility of enrolling in Directed Study Research under their direction.